ReAct Prompting

 ReAct-style systems should distinguish data from authority.
 Observations returned from tools should inform the task, not silently rewrite system rules, developer instructions, or permission boundaries.

 Tool access should be scoped by least privilege.
 Read-only search and retrieval are lower risk than write access to email, calendars, repositories, payments, accounts, or production systems.
-Higher-impact actions should require explicit confirmation.
+Higher-impact actions should require explicit confirmation, identity binding, and auditable approval.

-Agent traces should be logged in enough detail for debugging and incident review: available tools, selected actions, arguments, observations, approvals, errors, retries, and final output.
+Agent traces should be logged in enough detail for debugging and incident review: model and prompt versions, available tools, tool schemas and versions, selected actions, arguments, observations, approvals, errors, retries, and final output.
 Sensitive logs should have retention and access rules.

 Evaluations should test the whole loop, not only the final answer.
-A ReAct agent can fail through bad planning, unsafe tool choice, prompt-injection susceptibility, poor observation interpretation, or inability to stop.
+A ReAct agent can fail through bad planning, unsafe tool choice, prompt-injection susceptibility, poor observation interpretation, tool-surface drift, or inability to stop.
+Test sets should include adversarial observations and side-effect tools, not only clean retrieval tasks.

 Product interfaces should avoid turning hidden reasoning into false certainty.
 If users only see the final answer, the system should still preserve internal auditability.
 If users see a summary of reasoning, it should not be presented as a complete transcript of the model's cognition unless that is actually what was retained and reviewed.